Spark

 Early paper models confirmed my belief that evenly spaced rings worked better than differing gaps.

-My first 3D printed models allowed me to test proportion and eventually joinery between parts.
+My first 3D-printed models allowed me to test proportions and eventually joinery between parts.

 LIGHTING